-Victims of their own success – in 1804, Haiti beat back their French colonist, becoming the world’s first all black republic – the losers, and colonists’ friends, refused the victors entry into world commerce, thus leaving the once proud Haitians in absolute isolation, ultimately existing in a lonely world.
+Victims of their own success – in 1804, Haiti beat back their French colonist, becoming the world’s first all black republic – the losers and the United States, refused the victors entry into world commerce, thus leaving the once proud Haitians in absolute isolation, ultimately existing in a lonely world.

-What I use to be directly from Source of Inspiration I use to be so sure about everything and loved to give my opinion.
+I use to be so sure about everything and loved to give my opinion.
 Each year teaches me how the illusion of life makes my opinion absurd.
-The irony is understanding that makes me wiser.
+The irony is understanding that makes me wiser. – Source of Inspiration

 On May 1, 2013 in the city of Columbus, Texas, a starters’ gun sounded off.
 The first of four young men, representing the Mighty Cardinals of Columbus High, blasted out the blocks, rounding the first turn.
 A seamless passing of the baton, placed the team’s destiny in the hand of a young man, known only as runner two.
 With blistering speed, he blazed a trail down the straight-a-way.
 Rock solid focus led to a steady exchange of the baton, and now the team’s fate, rested entirely on runner number three.
 So smooth was his glide on the final curve, he appeared to be sliding on glass.
 Runner number four, with a name we all now know, Derrick Hayes, whose nerves ran ice cold, secured the passing of the baton, and with only one thought… raced for daylight.

 So gifted were these young athletes, in a race of only 400 meters, they reached the finishing line, nearly ten yards before their closet opponent.
 Victory in their grasp, they earned a berth to the Texas State High School Track & Field Finals.